Exercises 8 β

 Exercise 8.6 β

-Use the enumerations you declared in the previous exercises, identify and declare any other types you need, and give the implementation a complete overhaul.
+Identify and declare any other types you need, then use these types, together with the enumerations you declared in the previous exercises, to give the implementation a complete overhaul.

 Also, audit your types for encapsulation.
 Think about which members a type should expose and mark all others as private.